sgaliamov/scurry/readme.md

 int result = multiplyCurried(2)(3)(4); // 24
 ```

-In case if you know the values for some arguments in advance you can combine it with gapped version of *Partial* extension:
+You can combine it with gapped version of *Partial* extension to get more flexibility:

 ``` c#
 using static SCurry.Spacer;